 For example, Visual Studio Code’s AI extensions (such as GitHub Copilot Chat’s Coding Agent, or OpenAI Codex) support MCP servers as a way to extend the assistant’s capabilities.
 With the Playwright MCP server installed, the VS Code chat assistant can instruct a browser to perform actions on your web app and report back the results, all from a chat prompt.
 This unified protocol approach means the same assistant could also use other tools (file systems, databases, etc.) through MCP in a consistent way.
 The benefit is a seamless extension of the AI’s “reach” – instead of just writing code or making suggestions, the AI can actually act on the application under test.

-The benefits of connecting chat-based AI to testing tools via MCP are significant for quality teams:
+The benefits of this chat-driven approach are significant for quality teams:

 Getting Started: How to Set Up Playwright MCP